YacinoBen/CaptureMoment/docs/CORE_DESIGN.md

 # Core Architecture Design Principles

 The CaptureMoment core library is designed with modularity, high performance, and future extensibility in mind, which is essential for a modern, tile-based image processing engine.
-This document outlines the key architectural decisions, focusing on how we separate data from behavior and use established design patterns.
+This document outlines the key key architectural decisions, focusing on how we separate data from behavior and use established design patterns.

 ---